 Variations occur where the players are not parents and children, but the pattern is always the same.
 "Cliff" may also be substituted for "bridge."
 Another variation is "If X told you to jump off a cliff, would you?" or "If all your friends stuck their heads in the oven, would you do it?"

+If this is used on a sufficiently smart-assed character, they are likely to invoke Analogy Backfire by finding a reason why they would jump (such as "Ever heard of BASE jumping?"note ).
+Dumber ones may do it by accident.
 For a brief period in the 90s, the most common response was to say something along the lines of "No, bridge-jumping is tomorrow," and explain that the kid character was also participating in bungee jumping.

 Contrast The Complainer Is Always Wrong.

-Turns up in Batwoman when Kate and her father (who knows her secret identity) argue over whether she should take time to recover from being drugged in her last fight.
+- Turns up in Batwoman when Kate and her father (who knows her secret identity) argue over whether she should take time to recover from being drugged in her last fight.